3: Supervised Learning for Text

 Implication: The probability of observing \(W_2\) is higher under \(\mu_\text{cake}\) than under \(\mu_\text{curry}\).

-Conclusion: Given a set of probabilities, we can work out which model was most likely to have generated any given document.
+Conclusion: Given a set of probabilities, we can work out which model most likely generated any given document.

 The likelihood of a document being generated by a given model will be